Tutorial Review #3: Developing 2D Games with Unity

 2/5

-I have two main complaints about Developing 2D Games with Unity.
+I have 2 main complaints about Developing 2D Games with Unity.

 On one hand there is the user level expertise of this tutorial.
 In the physical softcover book version, this tutorial’s targets supposedly are intermediate and advanced users.
 Let me tell you right now that this is a complete and blatant lie.
 This tutorial is for beginners who have barely started with Unity or have never used it.
 That is just the straight opposite of advanced level.